K-Sz-Zielinski/TFOP-SG1-Utility-for-Uploads-to-ExoFOP/README.md

 ## PSF and Δmag logic

 - **Single filter**: `--psf` and `--deltamag` are required.
 If `--deltamag "0"`, the ExoFOP field is left blank.
 - **Multiple filters**: `--psf` and `--deltamag` on the CLI are ignored.
 The tool prompts per filter.
-Blank ΔMag input leaves the field blank.
+Blank Δmag input leaves the field blank.

 ---